Elimination of modern slavery and human trafficking

 International work in partnership with lifesaving organisations around the world to raise awareness, reduce drowning and to advocate drowning prevention.

 The RNLI has a varied supply chain and broad supplier base.
 We procure materials, services and equipment to enable the construction of high-tech lifeboats at our manufacturing centres in Poole, Dorset and in East Cowes on the Isle of Wight.
-In addition, we buy and distribute lifesaving equipment, vehicles, personal protective equipment (PPE) and clothing to our Lifeguards on 240 beaches, volunteer crews and staff at 238 lifeboat stations, Flood Rescue Teams, 6 regional bases and a number of support centres.
+In addition, we buy and distribute lifesaving equipment, vehicles, personal protective equipment (PPE) and clothing to our Lifeguards on 240 beaches, volunteer crews and staff at 238 lifeboat stations, 6 regional bases and a number of support centres.
 We operate a number of shops retailing new RNLI merchandise and supply RNLI branded materials to our fundraising and education teams throughout the UK and Ireland.
-At our RNLI Support Centre in Poole we have a training centre with accommodation and catering, alongside traditional office functions, warehousing and logistics.
+At our RNLI Support Centre in Poole, we have a training centre with accommodation and catering, alongside traditional office functions, warehousing, and logistics.